JeffCX/Sparkware-audit-portfolio/README.md

 ## About us:

-Shadow Force Auditing provides a unique and effective approach to auditing services.
+Sparkware Auditing provides a unique and effective approach to auditing services.
 By charging based on the number of bugs found, my clients only pay for the results they receive, and my bug classification system ensures that issues are addressed in order of severity.
 My payment policies are fair and transparent, ensuring that clients receive the best value for their investment.
 I have audited some of the big protocols in the space, such as the graph protocol and optimism.
 My mission to secure smart contracts and eliminate bugs before they hit production.

 Contact us today to learn more about my services and to schedule an audit of your system.